grandeurkoe/python-scripting-projects/README.md

 ### Day 010 - Calculator

 This project simulates a basic calculator.
 Get first number, operation (+,-,*,/) and next number as user input.
-Also, continue calculation based on user input.
+Also, continue calculations based on user input.

 For a live version, go [here](https://replit.com/@grandeurkoe/calculator?v=1)